Farid-43/Rush_Road/README.md

 # Rush Road

 ## Overview
-A car racing game built using Java Swing and Firebase for authentication and data management.
+A simple car game built using Java Swing and Firebase for authentication and data management.
 The game features multiple levels, player authentication, a showcase of F1 cars, and session management.
 Below is the breakdown of the application's flow and features.

 ---